nyoma-diamond/CS4233-Escape/DevLog.md

 - Fixed some bugs resultant of specification misinterpretations
   - Removed internal `putCoordinate` function from `EscapeGameManagerImpl` because it was unnecessary and caused further bugs after adjusting to properly fit the specification.
   - `move` now returns true for moving a piece to the coordinate its already on
+  - `makeCoordinate` doesn't return null for out of bounds coordinates anymore
 - Overrode `equals` and `hashCode` for `AlphaCoordinate`
   - this is to make it so different coordinate objects that refer to the same location and coordinate type are logically equivalent.